Worst singularities of plane curves of given degree

 Let $C_d$ be a \emph{reduced} plane curve in $\mathbb{P}^2$ of degree $d\geqslant 3$, and let $P$ be a point in $C_d$.
 The curve $C_d$ can have \emph{any} given plane curve singularity at $P$ provided that its degree $d$ is \emph{sufficiently} big.
-This naturally leads to

-\begin{question} Given a plane curve singularity, what is the minimal $d$ such that there exists $C_d$ having this singularity at $P$? \end{question}
+Thus, it is natural to ask